nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Layers
 ======

+..
+TODO: Not called Module anymore?

 The Topology Module (just Topology for short in the remainder of this document) organizes neuronal networks in *layers*.
+Layers in NEST 3 are GIDCollections with spatial metadata.
 We will first illustrate how Topology places elements in simple layers, where each element is a single model neuron.
-Layers with composite elements are discussed in the following section.

 We will illustrate the definition and use of layers using examples.